Motorola bag phone: Display

-Most handsets utilized a monochrome LCD display capable of displaying 7 or 10 digits, with green or orange LED backlighting.
-The better featured handsets used a 7 digit alphanumeric display, and offered a color LCD display as an option.
+Most handsets utilized a monochrome LCD capable of displaying 7 or 10 digits, with green or orange LED backlighting.
+The better featured handsets used a 7 digit alphanumeric display, and offered a color LCD as an option.

-The color LCD display utilized the colors orange for the alphanumeric display area (red on the Digital Concert Series), green for the power and InUse indicators, red for the NoSvc indicator, and yellow for the Roam indicator.
+The color LCD utilized the colors orange for the alphanumeric display area (red on the Digital Concert Series), green for the power and InUse indicators, red for the NoSvc indicator, and yellow for the Roam indicator.
 While the color display was more attractive, it has a few downsides.
 An incandescent lamp is used for backlighting, which not only draws more power, thus reducing battery life in a portable application, but has a definite lifespan.
 In addition, the display can be hard to read in sunlight, and when the backlight extinguishes during battery operated use, the indicators become nearly invisible.

 The America Series 820 and Power PAK bag phone models used an LED display.